How to Use Claude AI for Your Small Business: The Complete Guide

 By Thomas Echezabal, Claude AI Coach, thomasknows.ai

-Most people use Claude to rewrite an email or answer a question.
-That is useful, but it barely scratches the surface of how to use Claude AI as a system for your small business.
-Claude has six features that work together — and once they are set up, it handles proposals, follow-ups, reports, scheduling, and research on its own.
-This tutorial walks through each one, how they connect, and how to get your first workflow running in an afternoon.
+Claude can answer almost any question and turn a 40-page contract into a one-page summary in seconds — but that barely scratches the surface of what it can do.
+Underneath the chat window are six core features that work together, plus a browser extension that automates web apps.
+Once they're set up, Claude handles proposals, follow-ups, reports, scheduling, and research on its own.
+This tutorial walks through each feature, how they connect, and how to get your first workflow running in minutes.

 Key Takeaways

-- Connectors wire Claude into email, calendar, CRM, project management, and dozens of other apps a business already runs on.
+- How Connectors wire Claude into your email, calendar, CRM, and dozens of other tools you already use

-- Skills save reusable instruction sets so workflows stay consistent across every task.
+- How Skills save reusable instruction sets so your workflows stay consistent across every task

-- Cowork takes on complex jobs you would never try in a chat.
-Describe what you need, approve the plan, and Claude works through it step by step — reading files, running analysis, creating deliverables, and saving finished work back to your drive.
+- How Cowork handles complex jobs step by step — reading files, running analysis, creating deliverables, and saving finished work back to your drive

-- Scheduled Tasks run workflows automatically on a set cadence without you sitting in front of it.
+- How Scheduled Tasks run workflows automatically on a set cadence without you sitting in front of the screen

-- Research Mode delivers structured reports with citations in under 15 minutes.
+- How Research Mode delivers structured reports with citations in under 15 minutes

 What Is Claude AI?

 Claude AI is an assistant built by Anthropic that goes beyond chat.
-It connects to your business apps, reads your files, follows reusable instructions, runs multi-step tasks, and delivers finished work — proposals, reports, follow-ups, research — without coding or technical setup.
+It connects to your business apps, reads your files, follows reusable instructions, runs multi-step tasks, and delivers finished work — proposals, reports, follow-ups, research — from instructions you write in plain language.

 Once it is set up, Claude operates more like a back office than a chatbot.
 It knows your clients, follows your formats, pulls from your tools, and runs on a schedule — so the business keeps moving even when you are focused on something else.